The UK’s Best Bass Lures

 Some top-picked bass lures

-UK’s most popular surface lure, for warmer months
+UK’s most popular surface lure, worth the price for warmer months & snag proof as doesn’t sink

 Bass plugs